Most tires are made using one of three primary sizing systems:

 A “P” before the tire size designates a p-metric tire.
 P-metric tires are constructed according to American standards set by the Tire and Rim Association (TRA).

-LT-metric (light truck) tires are used primarily on ¾-ton and 1-ton vehicles.
+LT-metric (light truck) tires are used primarily on three-fourths-ton and one-ton vehicles.
 With there being a difference in load carrying capacities, LT-metric tires cannot be replaced by Euro-metric or P-metric tires.
-P-metric and Euro-metric tire-sizing systems are intended for passenger vehicles.
+P-metric and Euro-metric tire-sizing systems are intended for passenger vehicles and aren’t suited for light trucks.
+Read more about the difference in passenger and light truck tires.

 Maintaining proper load carrying capacity helps provide the desired handling, braking, and cornering performance intended by the vehicle manufacturer.